invokermain/engin/README.md

 ## Installation

-Engin is available on PyPI, install using your favourite dependency manager:
+Engin is available on PyPI, install it using your favourite dependency manager:

 - `pip install engin`
 - `poetry add engin`